Spring clean your finances

 Before transferring investments and pensions, we recommend that you take financial advice, to make sure it is the right thing for you to do.
 In fact, that leads into our final suggestion….

 Consult a financial adviser

 You can carry out some of these ideas yourself but there’s no substitute for good quality independent financial advice.
-If you are thinking about looking for a financial adviser, my colleague Katrina’s blog highlights some questions to ask, and can be found here.
+If you are thinking about looking for a financial adviser, my colleague Katrina’s blog from 2020 highlights some questions to ask, and can be found here.